 - Report data breach: Data stored by companies are vulnerable to hacks.
-Sometime when data breaches occure, they are not reported out of fear of public backlash and a media circus.
+Sometimes when data breaches occur, they are not reported out of fear of public backlash and a media circus.
 This can’t continue under GDPR.
 Companies have only 3 days (72 hours), to inform users, in case of a data breach.

-- No extra data can be collected: Whenever you are scraping data, every single piece that you crawl, has to be reported, and you have to have a valid reason behind scraping it.
+- No extra data can be collected: Whenever you are scraping data, every single piece that you crawl, reporting done, and you have to have a valid reason behind scraping it.
 You cannot just state “future needs” as the reason for scraping certain fields of data, that you currently don’t need, but are collecting nonetheless.
 It might lead to a hefty fine.

 But you see, the opportunities that have arisen out of GDPR far outweigh the restrictions.

 How can GDPR increase the client base of web scraping companies?